VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_2.md

 ## Installation

-The methods of installation is different.
+The methods of installation are different.
 No longer do you need (or should) add this repo as a submodule in your dotfiles repo.
 Remove that and instead see the [installation section](../installation.md) in the README.